tophat2d/tophat/README.md

 ## umka bindings status

-Umka binding currently lack only image support, but since images still aren't drawn efficiently enough to be used, I don't plan on making bindings for them.
+Bindings are currently on par with the engine.
+I would even say, they have more features.

 ## TODO

 Things I want to prioritize on.
 They are in the order, I want to complete them, but the further into the list you are, the less accurate it is.

-- faster images
 - image transforming
 - docs
 - sounds
 - v0.1 release
-- project file
+- physics engine (some simple one)
 - simple UI toolkit
 - module support
+- particle system
+- tilemaps

 ## MIGHTDO

 This is an experimental territory.
 These features aren't important to the engine, but I want to implement them one day.
 They are unsorted.

 - doom-like 3d game
-- particle system
-- tilemaps
-- physics engine (some simple one)
 - ldtk parsing
 - game jam or something